ddella/PHP8-Nginx/README.md

 5. Run the container.

 # Copy all the files needed to build the image
 This will build a Docker image from scratch.
-It will be based on Alpine Linux 3.15.0 with Nginx web server and PHP8.
+It will be based on Alpine Linux 3.17.3 with Nginx web server and PHP 8.1.
 ```sh
 # Copy all the files for GitHub to your local drive.
 git clone https://github.com/ddella/PHP8-Nginx.git